To help you reach your full potential, I’ll discuss 9 powerful engineering mindset examples used by 10x engineers.

 - Engineering writing style guide – 6 things to know

-#8 Design with an eye on the future
+#8 Keep one eye on the future when designing

-Don’t design only for today.
-Look ahead to anticipate all future variables.
-This way, your design won’t quickly become outdated on top of unnecessary problems.
+Don’t just design for today.
+Look ahead and try to guess the future variables, so your design won’t become outdated or cause unnecessary headaches.

-For example, I design a lot of water pump stations.
-But I don’t design them for existing demand unless I’m specifically told.
-I look into the future to see the demand a City will have in 5 to 10 years.
-This way, the pump station doesn’t quickly become obsolete.
+For instance, I often design water pump stations.
+But I don’t just design them for current demand unless I’m told to.
+I peer into the future and estimate what a city will need in 5 to 10 years.
+That way, the pump station won’t become useless in a flash.
+Imagine shelling out tens of millions of dollars and then, five years later, you’re back where you started.

-No matter how much you study, there’s always more to learn.
-And the great thing is, pursuing knowledge will only make you a more well-rounded person.
+No matter how much you study, there’s always more to discover.
+And the cool thing is, learning only makes you a more interesting person.

-For example, I know many computer programmers.
-Many of them piece together applications from code snippets they find on Google.
-And this works great when you understand the code you’re copying.
-But more times than not, this shortcut leads to spaghetti code.
-Because the programmer doesn’t understand what they’re copying.
+Take computer programmers, for example.
+Many of them patch together apps using code snippets they find on Google.
+It works great if you actually understand the code you’re copying.
+But more often than not, it leads to a tangled mess of spaghetti code because the programmer doesn’t know what they’re doing.

 Learning from engineering mindset examples